Last Updated: December 7, 2022

-If you have an issue with the other parent of your child, no one will fight to enforce a visitation agreement harder for you!
+If you have an issue with the other parent of your child, you might need a lawyer’s help to enforce a visitation agreement that is not being followed.
 Visitation rights are extremely important to divorcing and unmarried parents because they dictate how often the adults can see their children.
-A visitation agreement details the child visitation schedule for each parent, serving as an enforceable written document.
-A family court judge is usually required to provide final approval of this visitation agreement.
+A visitation agreement, (also known as a ‘Custody Judgment’, ‘Parenting Plan’, or ‘Allocation Judgment’), details the child visitation schedule for each parent, serving as an enforceable written document.

 Visitation Agreement Problems

-Each parent and representing child visitation lawyer can resolve visitation out of court through collaborative law or an informal divorce settlement or child custody negotiation.
-However, this visitation agreement must be approved by a judge.
-If the issue goes to court, a family judge will consider the best interests of the children when making child custody and visitation agreement decision.
+If the parents get along, each parent can voluntarily enforce a visitation agreement out of court through collaborative law or an informal divorce settlement or child custody negotiation.
+This might take place through the process of mediation, or by two attorneys working together with the parents to come to an amicable agreement.
+In the end, this visitation agreement / parenting plan must be approved by a judge.
+If the issue goes to court, a family law judge will consider the best interests of the children when making child custody and visitation agreement decisions.